In this post we look at how to use NetTools to display the replication meta data of an AD object.

 The search option is best for common AD objects such as users, groups, computers, etc, that are in the default domain context, If you want to view the meta data information for an object that is in the schema, configuration, DNS, or AD LDS (ADAM) partitions, use the Browse Method below.

 To search for an object we can use the quick search field on the toolbar at the top of NetTools.
-In the field enter the name of the object you are want to find and click the search button.
+In the field enter the name of the object you are wanting to find and click the search button.

 In this case we are search for the computer object for w2k19.
 The Search screen will be displayed with the results of the search.